1NF053C/op/packages/blog/src/posts/post.4.ai-cybersecurity-assistant.md

 # <u>Obstacles</u>

-There are some fun problems to solve between now and the future.
+There are some fun problems to solve between now and that future.

 - Location choice
 - Financial cost